The Power of Saying No

 - 4 min read

 When I first started Ryan Glass Productions, I would take anything.
 I mean anything.
-I was hungry, eager, still figuring it out.
-Someone could’ve asked me to film a dog’s birthday party in exchange for a cold sandwich and I might’ve done it.
+I was hungry and eager.
+I was still figuring it out.
+Someone could have asked me to film a dog’s birthday party in exchange for a cold sandwich, and I might have done it.

-At the time, I wasn’t thinking about worth.
-I was thinking about reps.
-I was thinking, “If I just keep saying yes, one of these things will open a door.”
-And for a while, that was true.
+At that time, I wasn’t thinking about worth.
+I was focused on getting practice.
+I thought, “If I just keep saying yes, one of these things will open a door.”
+For a while, that was true.
 I needed those reps.
-I needed to mess up, to burn out, to feel the sting of undercharging and overdelivering.
+I needed to mess up, to burn out, and to feel the sting of undercharging while overdelivering.
 That was my crash course in creative entrepreneurship.
-It wasn’t pretty.
-But it was real.
+It wasn’t pretty, but it was real.

 Now, years later, I’ve learned that saying yes to everything is just another way of saying no to yourself.